SDA service quality and safeguarding

 Each participant receives a copy of their SDA Service Agreement signed by the participant and the Haven; Home, Safe representative.
 Where this is not practicable, a record is made detailing the circumstances.

-Haven; Home, Safe has established tenancy management systems which operate in accordance with the requirements of the NDIS and applicable state-based laws.
+Haven; Home, Safe has established tenancy management systems which meet the requirements of the NDIS and applicable state-based laws.

 Haven; Home, Safe manages SDA shared living arrangements with consideration to the housing needs of each participant.